ISAITB/docs-services/source/common/index.rst

         return report;
     }

-In this example we pass back the message received to the test bed along with an overall "success" result and timestamp.
+In this example we pass back the message received to the Test Bed along with an overall "success" result and timestamp.
 The test session will show the corresponding GITB TDL step as successful and will expose the received content in the test session context for subsequent use (see :ref:`common__using_output` for details).

 Finally, the simplest kind of report is the one returned from reporting services as in this case the report itself is not used to return output.
 In this case the only requirements